 - Periods to indicate a qualified data set name.
-However, you must enclose in apostrophes a period immediately before a right parenthesis, immediately after a left parenthesis, or immediately before a comma; for example, DSNAME = '(.ABC)' and DSNAME = '(ABC.)' and DSNAME = 'A.B.C.', - Double ampersands to identify a temporary data set name. - Parentheses to enclose the member name of a partitioned data set, the area name of an indexed sequential data set, or the generation number of a generation data set. - Plus (+) or minus (-) sign to identify a generation of a generation data group. - The asterisk to indicate a backward reference.
+However, you must enclose in apostrophes a period immediately before a right parenthesis, immediately after a left parenthesis, or immediately before a comma; for example, DSNAME = '(.ABC)' and DSNAME = '(ABC.)' and DSNAME = 'A.B.C.', - Double ampersands to identify a temporary data set name.
+Note that if you use apostrophes, DSNAME='&&AB' and DSNAME='&AB' refer to the same data set. - Parentheses to enclose the member name of a partitioned data set, the area name of an indexed sequential data set, or the generation number of a generation data set. - Plus (+) or minus (-) sign to identify a generation of a generation data group. - The asterisk to indicate a backward reference.